fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4a.md

 app.use('/api/notes', notesRouter)
 ```

-Now the exported "thing" (in this case a router object) is assigned to a variable and used as such.
+Now, the exported "thing" (in this case, a router object) is assigned to a variable _notesRouter_ and is used as a single object.

 #### Finding the usages of your exports with VS Code